MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 ## <span id="What_happens_to_legacy_Control_Panel_or_system_settings_apps_when_the_OS_upgrades_to_Windows_10_"></span><span id="what_happens_to_legacy_control_panel_or_system_settings_apps_when_the_os_upgrades_to_windows_10_"></span><span id="WHAT_HAPPENS_TO_LEGACY_CONTROL_PANEL_OR_SYSTEM_SETTINGS_APPS_WHEN_THE_OS_UPGRADES_TO_WINDOWS_10_"></span>What happens to legacy Control Panel or system settings apps when the OS upgrades to Windows 10?

-If your Control Panel application was written for Windows 7, Windows 8, or Windows 8.1, it will continue to work in the legacy Control Panel, but won't support any of the features of the Windows 10 system settings app.
+If your Control Panel application was written for Windows 7, Windows 8, or Windows 8.1, it will continue to work and be displayed in the legacy Control Panel (until its removal in a future release), but won't be displayed in the Windows 10 system settings app,and support any of its features.

 Similarly, if your legacy system settings app was written for Windows 8 or Windows 8.1, it will continue to work, but will not support any of the features of the Windows 10 system settings app.

-Legacy apps cannot display in the Windows 10 system settings app.
-All UWP apps in the Windows 10 settings app must be preinstalled on the machine.
-Control Panel is deprecated and will be removed in an upcoming release.

 [Send comments about this topic to Microsoft](mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback%20%5Bp_phPartAppDev\p_phPartAppDev%5D:%20Create%20a%20partner%20settings%20app%20%20RELEASE:%20%281/18/2017%29&body=%0A%0APRIVACY%20STATEMENT%0A%0AWe%20use%20your%20feedback%20to%20improve%20the%20documentation.%20We%20don't%20use%20your%20email%20address%20for%20any%20other%20purpose,%20and%20we'll%20remove%20your%20email%20address%20from%20our%20system%20after%20the%20issue%20that%20you're%20reporting%20is%20fixed.%20While%20we're%20working%20to%20fix%20this%20issue,%20we%20might%20send%20you%20an%20email%20message%20to%20ask%20for%20more%20info.%20Later,%20we%20might%20also%20send%20you%20an%20email%20message%20to%20let%20you%20know%20that%20we've%20addressed%20your%20feedback.%0A%0AFor%20more%20info%20about%20Microsoft's%20privacy%20policy,%20see%20http://privacy.microsoft.com/default.aspx.
 "Send comments about this topic to Microsoft")